Ceramic-Blue-Tim/Guidelines/docs/_sources/good_practices.md.txt

 ### Think generic

 Another important parameter is the genericity of your design.
-VHDL is interprated by the software roughly as a huge list of components and connections.
+VHDL is interpreted by the software roughly as a huge list of components and connections.
 Therefore, using generic parameters instead of fixed parameters will facilitate the scalibity of your design and simplify development.

 #### Constants

 The use of constants in VHDL is really imporant, it helps generic generation and really clarify your code.
-Moreover, they do not relate to any material generation (simply GND or VCC connection on pins).
+Moreover, they do not relate to any material generation since they correpond to GND or VCC connections on pins (quite similar to the C preprocessor directive #define).
 Let's take the example of a FPGA implementation to get the signal from 4 parallel ADC coded on 12 bits, a wise description could start with the following definitions.

 ```vhdl
     constant NB_ADC     : integer range 0 to 4      := 4;       -- Number of ADC to read